The Truth About Why You Are Getting Rejected

 This is the same for writing a story of any kind.

 You need to spend time being thoughtful about it and really digging deep.
-Like I said, most writers send out way too fast and that's why their stuff isn't being read by readers or agents and why even if they mastered the query and the premise is so amazing that the full request is turned down.
+As I said, most writers send out way too fast and that's why their stuff isn't being read by readers or agents and why even if they mastered the query and the premise is so amazing that the full request is turned down.
 It just wasn't ready.

 Take the time you need to revise and you can thank me later!!!